FilipNest/filter/readme.md

 The decentralised bit means you can run your own copy of it (it's free and open source) and communicate with other copies.

-Developers can even switch the database they want to use via a database API.
-Deploy a copy using the instructions in the deployment section and play around.
-There's also a REST and websockets API to help development.
+_Developers can also play with a REST and websockets API and even switch database types through a database abstraction layer._

+## Tags

 ### Automatically added tags